open-source-uc/sincding/README.md

 Sincding allows you to download the files from uc siding in an easy way

+**If you aren't familiar with CLI** (command line interface) programs you should check the [video tutorial](https://github.com/open-source-uc/sincding/blob/assets/tutorial.mp4).
+If you are, just keep reading.

 You must have [node](https://nodejs.org) installed to use it

 Install with